sebber/faker-factory/README.md

 const cars = carFactory.makeMany(5);
 console.log(cars); // [{ maker: some maker, modelYear: some model year }, ...]

-// You can also extend existing factories for more specific use cases
+// You can also extend existing factories tp make a new one for more
-// either by adding new fields or overwriting existing. const volvoFactory = carFactory.with({ maker: "Volvo Cars" });
+// specific use cases either by adding new fields or overwriting existing const volvoFactory = carFactory.with({ maker: "Volvo Cars" });
 const volvo = volvoFactory.make();
+console.log(car); // { maker: "Volvo Cars", modelYear: some model year }

+// or just overwriting existing fields just once
+// with which you could make one const car = carFactory.make({ maker: "Volvo Cars" });
 console.log(car); // { maker: "Volvo Cars", modelYear: some model year }
 ```